A Multimodal Manufacturing Safety Chatbot: Knowledge Base Design, Benchmark Development, and Evaluation of Multiple RAG Approaches: Artifact Evaluation

 Next, we assessed the effect of the number of retrieved chunks provided to the LLM (\texttt{top k} = $3$ vs. $7$).
 Accuracy was similar across these conditions, with correctness proportions of $0.67$ and $0.68$ for \texttt{top k} = $3$ and \texttt{top k} = $7$, respectively.
 McNemar’s test found no statistically significant difference between these retrieval-depth settings, $\chi^2(1, \ N = 720) = 38$, \ $p = 0.445$.
 From a practical perspective, correct proportions of $0.67$ and $0.68$ are also practically indistinguishable, which implies that the added computational cost of retrieving more chunks may not be justified in our case.

 Finally, we investigated the main effect of retrieval approach on answer accuracy.
 Cochran's $Q$ test indicated a significant effect of retrieval method, $Q(5) = 103.24, \ p < 0.001$.
 Averaged across models and retrieval depths, the highest proportions of correct answers were observed for the \texttt{OpenAI Keyword} and \texttt{OpenAI Semantic} approaches (both $0.77$), followed by \texttt{BM25} ($0.71$), \texttt{Vanilla} ($0.68$), \texttt{Graph MMR} ($0.62$), and \texttt{Graph Eager} ($0.50$).
 Post-hoc pairwise McNemar tests with Holm adjustment, focusing on the three best-performing methods, revealed no significant differences among \texttt{OpenAI Keyword}, \texttt{OpenAI Semantic}, and \texttt{BM25} (all adjusted $p = 0.2$), indicating statistically equivalent performance at the top end.
-Both OpenAI-based methods, however, significantly outperformed all remaining baselines, namely \texttt{Graph Eager}, \texttt{Graph MMR}, and \texttt{Vanilla} (all adjusted $p < 0.05$), highlighting the advantage of these learned retrieval strategies for maximizing response correctness.
+Both OpenAI-based methods, however, significantly outperformed all remaining baselines, i.e., \texttt{Graph Eager}, \texttt{Graph MMR}, and \texttt{Vanilla} (all adjusted $p < 0.05$), highlighting the advantage of OpenAI's retrieval strategies for maximizing response correctness.

-It is important to note that these results characterize average (main) effects of each factor.
+These results characterize average (main) effects of each factor.
 That is, we ask questions such as ``Is \texttt{mini} more accurate than \texttt{nano} on average?'' or ``Which retrieval approach performs best on average?'' rather than examining the full pattern of interactions (for example, whether certain retrieval methods benefit \texttt{mini} more than \texttt{nano}, or whether \texttt{top k} = $7$ helps some methods but not others).
-Analyses at the level of specific model–method–depth combinations, such as those visualized in Figure~\ref{fig:eval_colored}A, would be required to fully characterize such interaction effects.
+Analyses at the level of specific model–method–depth combinations, e.g., those in Figure~\ref{fig:eval_colored}A, would be required to fully characterize such interaction effects.